WCAG Accessibility Guidelines: Master the Maze with Confidence

 Getting your Trinity Audio player ready...

-WCAG hierarchy is illustrated on a pyramid as: The 4 principles, 13 guidelines, success criteria and techniques.
+WCAG Accessibility Guidelines illustrated on a pyramid as: The 4 principles, 13 guidelines, success criteria and techniques.

 Now that we’ve laid the groundwork with the principles, it’s time to look at the 13 guidelines that serve as your goals for making content accessible.